 The OSCARSS Carer RUG, whose members have experience of stroke and caring for a family member who had a stroke, was set up specifically for the OSCARSS study.
 Meet the members of the group below.

-The RUG has met regularly since December 2015, supporting development of all aspects of the design and roll out of the study.
-The RUG will continue to meet to review progress and to contribute to the overall management and reporting of the study.
+The RUG met regularly over the course of the project, supporting development of the design and roll out of the study, reviewing progress and contributing to the overall management and reporting of the study.
 Find out more about the role of the RUG below.